osmandapp/web/main/docs/user/navigation/voice-navigation.md

 ### Announcement time

 The announcement time of the different voice prompts depends on the type of prompt, the current navigation speed and the default navigation speed.
 You can choose how soon you want to receive the arrival announcement, see the table.
-And for more information, see the article [Voice Prompts in Navigation](https://osmand.net/docs/technical/algorithms/voice-prompt-triggering).
+And for more information, see the [Voice Prompts in Navigation](https://osmand.net/docs/technical/algorithms/voice-prompt-triggering).

 **<Translate android="true" ids="arrival_distance"/>** | Distance multiplier
 --- | ---